Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention

 We illustrate these effects using simulation experiments.
 We consider sinusoidal arrival rate functions of the form,

 and vary the fluctuation amplitude $k \in \{0, 0.25, 0.5, 0.75, 1.0\}$ as well as the period $f \in \{1, 7, 28\}$ to capture daily, weekly, and monthly timescales.
 We fix the other system parameters to $N=50,\bar{\lambda}=0.95,\mu=1/4, \nu=1/15$ and the cost parameters to $r=1, M=0.5, h=1/4$ and consider the same linear and quadratic intervention cost functions from Section \ref{subsec:examples}.
-We compute the fluid policy using the stationary arrival rate $\bar{\lambda}$ and the same implementation described in Section \ref{sssub:trans} for the stochastic system but under time-varying arrivals.
+We compute the fluid policy using the stationary arrival rate $\bar{\lambda}$ and apply it to the stochastic system (see Section \ref{sec:numerics}).

 Figure \ref{fig:varying_intervention} presents the long-run average probability of return under the fluid policy for the three periods and varying relative amplitudes.
 We observe that hourly variations in the arrival rate have effectively no impact.
 Under strong intra-week fluctuation, we begin to see more frequent interventions, but the impact is still modest.
 It is only when we move to the extreme case of month-long variation, which has the same order as the service time and time-to-return, that we observe a more sizable impact.
 We find consistent results with respect to other performance measures, e.g., the long-run average proportion of time all servers are busy; see Appendix \ref{ap:supnumerics}.